ais1-1/OC-project-12-epic-events-crm/README.md

         # Run the test
         pytest

-Note that if you are using a non-privileged user for the database you should grant privileges for test_database too (refer [Create MariaDB database](#create-mariadb-database)).
+Note that if you are using a non-privileged user for the database, you should grant privileges for test_database too (refer [Create MariaDB database](#create-mariadb-database)).

 #### Coverage

-The project uses `Coverage.py` and `pytest-cov` for better coverage reading.
+The project uses `Coverage.py` and `pytest-cov` for better reading of coverage report.

 Coverage configuration, such as files to exclude, is in the `setup.cfg` file under `[coverage:run]`.